santedb/dev-doc/developers/server-plugins/service-definitions/audit-dispatch-service.md

 Represents an audit service that communicates Audits via an IHE ATNA transport
 ### Description
 This implementation of the [IAuditDispatchService](http://santesuite.org/assets/doc/net/html/T_SanteDB_Core_Services_IAuditDispatchService.htm) is responsible for
-            creating and dispatching audits in one of the appopriate formats for [IHE Audit Trail and Node Authentication](https://profiles.ihe.net/ITI/TF/Volume1/ch-9.html) audits.
+            creating and dispatching audits in one of the appropriate formats for [IHE Audit Trail and Node Authentication](https://profiles.ihe.net/ITI/TF/Volume1/ch-9.html) audits.

 The specific formats of audits supported are: